Karlen96/movie_app/README.md

 Еhe application is distinguished by its unique design and ease of use

-it has a built-in player that has the ability to work in stealth mode when you want to find some other movie, such as on YouTube
+it has a built-in player that has the ability to work in stealth mode when you want to find some other movie, such as on YouTube.

+in this application we can save movie progress and make it favorite for watching later.

+you can choose which type of devices you want to watch movie (tv, tablet, phone)

 ![](https://github.com/Karlen96/movie_app/blob/master/assets/move_preview.gif)